rust-lang/lang-team/projects/deref-patterns.md

 ## Initial people involved

-I would be involved initially, as well as Nadreiril on zulip.
-I would be open to anyone who wished to helping with it.
+Initially, Connor Horman and Nadriel on zulip would be involved